acuto/quantum-dev/readme.md

 # Quantum-Dev

-## A multi-framework development environment for Quantum Computing on Kubernetes
+## Multi-framework, cloud-native development environments for Quantum Computing

-### This project implements a quantum development environment, based on Jupyter and featuring the main Python-based Quantum Computing frameworks.
+### This project implements quantum development environments, based on Jupyter and featuring the main Python-based Quantum Computing frameworks.

 The solution meets the following main requirements:
 * **Self-consistency**: all dependencies are fully resolved within an environment deployment